ShkoJ/ShkoJ/README.md

 ## 🤖 Fun Facts

 - I love eating, going to the gym, ice skating, playing electric guitar, and sleeping.
-- Always up for a new challenge or learning opportunity!
+- Always up for a new challenge or learning opportunity

 ---

-Thank you for visiting my profile!
 Feel free to connect or explore my work.